ananthlk/riskgrouper/README.md

 ## Technical Architecture
 The project is built with the following technical stack:
-- **Data Preparation & Feature Engineering**: Snowflake is used for data preparation, feature engineering, and for invoking Large Language Model (LLM) calls to stratify care team notes.
+- **Data Preparation & Feature Engineering**: Snowflake is used for data preparation and feature engineering.
 The SQL scripts for these processes are located in the `scripts/sql` directory.
+The pipeline is designed to be point-in-time correct, handling data lags for different sources (e.g., medical vs. pharmacy claims) to prevent data leakage.
 - **Machine Learning Model**: A Python-based XGBoost model is used for prediction.
-The main model training and evaluation script is `src/main.py`.
+The main model training and evaluation script is `src/RiskGrouper.py`.
-- **Database Connector**: A Python script (`src/snowflake_connector.py`) handles the connection to Snowflake using SSO authentication.
+- **Database Connector**: A Python script (`src/snowflake_connector.py`) handles the connection to Snowflake using SSO authentication and environment variables.
-- **Scoring**: The final scoring mechanism to identify high-risk individuals is yet to be determined (TBD) and will be implemented either in Snowflake or Python.
+- **Orchestration**: The main `main.py` script orchestrates the execution of the SQL pipeline and the ML model.
+- **Validation**: A data validation script (`scripts/validation/run_validation.py`) checks for issues like claim latency and data consistency post-pipeline execution.

 ## Project Structure
 ```
 .
 ├── docs/
 ├── scripts/
-│   └── sql/
-│       ├── baselines.sql
-│       ├── daily_aggegation.sql
-│       ├── data_prep.sql
-│       ├── data_split.sql
+│   ├── sql/
-│       ├── events.sql
+│   │   ├── events.sql
+│   │   └── daily_aggregation.sql
-│       ├── Notes_agentic.sql
+│   ├── utils/
-│       └── Prompts.sql
+│   └── validation/
 ├── src/
-│   ├── main.py
+│   ├── RiskGrouper.py
 │   └── snowflake_connector.py
+├── .env
 ├── .gitignore
+├── main.py
 ├── README.md
 └── requirements.txt
 ```